 - Avoid pouring or spraying water directly on your cat’s head.

-- Work in feline-friendly shampoo from her head to tail and rinse out when finished.
+- Work in feline-friendly shampoo from their head to tail and rinse out when finished.

 - Pat your cat dry with a large, warm towel.